zio/zio-http/docs/website/docs/advanced-examples/stream-response.md

 /**
  * Example to encode content using a ZStream
  */
-object StreamingResponse extends App {
+object StreamingResponse extends ZIOAppDefault {
   // Create a message as a Chunk[Byte] val message = Chunk.fromArray("Hello world !\r\n".getBytes(HTTP_CHARSET))